a6patch/docs/docs/delegates/payouts.md

 - BLACKLIST_ADDR: Comma separated list of addresses to block from voter payments
 - BLACKLIST_ASSIGN: Address you want the blacklisted wallets share to go to
 - MIN_PAYMENT: Minimum threshold for payment
-- KEEP: Percentage that will be paid to the Delegate (0.xx format)
+- KEEP: Percentage that will be paid to the Delegate (0.xx format).
+You can have multiple KEEP adresses listed, as long as you have the label the same as in the PAY_ADDRESSES variable.
+The label will appear in the smartbridge of the transaction
-- PAY_ADDRESSES: Reserve address (must be set, do not remove)
+- PAY_ADDRESSES: The addresses where you want the above mentioned KEEP percentage be sent to

 ::: warning
-Important: VOTER_SHARE and KEEP percentages combined must be 100% (1.00)
+Important: VOTER_SHARE and KEEP percentages combined must be 100% (1.00) You can have multiple KEEP addresses.
+One of them must be called reserve at all times
 :::

 If you want to setup a pool page (leave it as is if you do not):
-POOL_IP: Ip address of the node that is running the TBW script
+- POOL_IP: Ip address of the node that is running the TBW script
-EXPLORER: URL of the explorer you want to use
+- EXPLORER: URL of the explorer you want to use
-COIN: Name of the coin that is being shared
+- COIN: Name of the coin that is being shared
-PROPOSAL: URL if you arew running a pool page
+- PROPOSAL: URL if you arew running a pool page
-POOL_PORT: Ports that are being used to access the database
+- POOL_PORT: Ports that are being used to access the database
-CUSTOM_PORT:
+- CUSTOM_PORT:
-POOL_VERSION: User Interface of the poolpage.
+- POOL_VERSION: User Interface of the poolpage.
 You can choose "original" and "geops"

 5. After editing all the necessary fields
 ```bash